-- ▶ Decouples the interface from the representation: - ► The representation of objects (incl. the size!) is not known - ► Can only be accessed through pointers or references - Cannot be instantiated (only concrete subclasses) - ► Code using the abstract type does not need to be recompiled if the concrete subclasses are changed
+- ► isolates the user from implementation details - ▶ The representation of objects (incl. the size!) is not known - Can only be accessed through pointers or references - Cannot be instantiated (only concrete subclasses) - Code using the abstract type does not need to be recompiled if the concrete subclasses are changed